-From July 22-August 8, 2020, a team of researchers led by NOAA’s Office of National Marine Sanctuaries in partnership with the National Centers for Coastal and Ocean Science explored Wimble Shoals, located adjacent to Rodanthe, North Carolina, on Duke University’s Research Vessel Shearwater.
+From July 22-August 8, 2020, a team of researchers led by NOAA’s Office of National Marine Sanctuaries in partnership with the National Centers for Coastal and Ocean Science and East Carolina University Program in Maritime Studies explored Wimble Shoals, located adjacent to Rodanthe, North Carolina, on Duke University’s Research Vessel Shearwater.
 The Wimble Shoals Project team was seeking to characterize the maritime heritage resources of Wimble Shoals in order to enhance our knowledge of coastal processes affecting cultural resources (shipwrecks) and the marine ecosystem off Hatteras Island.

 By classifying the underwater heritage in the area, project researchers also hoped to better understand the relationships between dynamic sediments and the discovery and preservation of significant shipwreck sites.
 Following extensive historical research, archaeologists spent two weeks employing geophysical techniques to accurately record the shoals and search for shipwrecks.